 [type = stock] and [close >= SMA(20,close)*0.96] and [close <= SMA(20,close)*1.04]

 The scan is very similar, but, instead of subtracting or adding 50 cents, we will subtract or add 4% from the moving average.
 100%-4% is 96%, so we will multiply the moving average by 0.96 (96%) to get the lower limit.
 Similarly, we will multiply by 1.04 (104%) to set the upper limit at 4% above the moving average.

 The advantage of using percentages is that it takes the stock price variable out of the equation.
 On a $5 stock, 4% is 20 cents, while on a $500 stock, it is $20.
 So when you use this percentage technique, the definition of “near” scales right along with the price.
 This is very useful if you are interested in both high- and low-priced stocks in the same scan.

-The PctDiff() function can also be used to scan for near crosses based on a percentage, just like the multiplication operator above:
+Just like the multiplication operator, the PctDiff() function can be used to scan for near crosses based on percentage.

 [type = stock] and [PctDiff(close,SMA(20,close)) >= -4] and [PctDiff(close,SMA(20,close)) <= 4]

 In the scan above, the lower limit is set by specifying that the difference between the close and the moving average is 4% below (”-4”) the moving average.
 The upper limit is set by specifying that the difference is 4% above (“4”) the moving average.